Agoric/documentation/main/distributed-programming.md

 Zoe supports the Notifier, which publishes updates to offer state (reallocations and completions).
-Some contracts also use it, and can publish current prices or other contract-specific details
+Some contracts also use it, and can publish current prices or other contract-specific details.

 ### Getting notifications